 The top employers of Sustainability Professionals are governments (employing 27% of sustainability professionals), research institutions and non-profit organizations (24%), large companies in manufacturing, oil & gas, mining, forestry and utilities (10%) and businesses in retail, finance, and insurance (10%).

 How much is the Average Starting Salary?

 This question is a major deciding factor when it comes to choosing a career that is not only rewarding but also financially viable.
 Keeping in mind that salaries vary significantly depending on the type of employer, experience level and occupation, we developed salary estimates through a series of interviews with Sustainability Practitioners.

-For those working as Sustainability Specialists, the mean starting salary was about $40,650, with a high-end starting salary for more experienced workers at $50,700.
+For those working as Sustainability Specialists, the average starting salary was about $40,650, with a high-end starting salary for more experienced workers at $50,700.

-Sustainability Consultants typically started at a higher amount – $55,760 was the average base starting salary for this role.
+Sustainability Consultants typically started at a higher rate – $55,760 was the average base starting salary for this role.

 Schedule – Permaculture Design Masters Program